System and Organization Controls Audit Services

-- SOC 1 – Type I audit report focuses on a description of a service organization’s controls and how relevant and effective those controls are designed to achieve the control objective as of a specified date.
+- SOC 1 – Type I audits focus on a description of a service organization’s controls related to financial reporting and how relevant and effective those controls are designed to achieve the control objective at a point in time.

-- SOC 1 – Type II audit report contains the same features of a Type I, however it adds an opinion on the operating effectiveness of achieving the control objectives through that time period.
+- SOC 1 – Type II audits contain the same features of a Type I, however it adds an opinion on the operating effectiveness of achieving the control objectives relevant to financial information integrity through that time period.

 SOC 2 Report

-The SOC 2 report focuses on service organizations controls that effect operations and compliance, as outlined by the AICPA’s Trust Service criteria in relation to security of data, processing integrity, confidentiality and privacy.
-The SOC 2 report is a detailed account of the service auditor’s test of controls in place and the results of said controls.
+The SOC 2 report is a detailed account of the service auditor’s test of controls in place and the results of said controls related to data integrity.
 In addition to the Trust Service Criteria, SOC 2 audits can focus on cyber security as well.